chrisvdm/rwsdk-notes-app-tutorial/README.md

 	- **Documents**: define your HTML wrapper per route group with render(Document, [...]).
 	- **Cloudflare-friendly**: deploys like a Worker; D1/DO integrate without ceremony.

-## Next Steps
+### Next Steps

-So now that you have the basics down you can try doing the following usng the [docs](https://docs.rwsdk.com/):
+So now that you have the basics down you can try doing the following usng the [docs](https://docs.rwsdk.com/) to guide you:

   - Replace the in-memory NOTES with D1 (bind DB in wrangler.jsonc, query in your server code).
 	- Add realtime with Durable Objects + WebSockets so new notes broadcast instantly.